• Skip to main content

 Another thing that really appealed to us was the fact that it was an architect-build operation, that they would be able to build it as well as design it.
 We had already lost quite a lot of time working with the original architect.

 When it came time to put the hammer and nail and boards together, we didn't waste any time having to translate what was going to happen [between architect and builder].
-Joe Buglino, the contractor for Eco-Builder, was at every meeting from the beginning.
+The construction manager for EcoBuilders was at every meeting from the beginning.
 By the time we actually started to build, he already had sub-contractors lined up.
 He was ready to go from the day we signed the contract.

-If Joe had questions about the design concept, he was close enough to Rick to be able to ask that question without going through any formal process, back and forth, between builder and architect… or standing in a field with plans and saying, "I wonder what the hell he had in mind when he drew this corner?"
+If the construction manager had questions about the design concept, he was close enough to Rick to be able to ask that question without going through any formal process, back and forth, between builder and architect… or standing in a field with plans and saying, "I wonder what the hell he had in mind when he drew this corner?"

 Every step of the way, they helped us understand what was happening and what our options were.
 They were very good at explaining each option, such as the cost differential and the durability of the different products.